Prince Henry of Wales, Duke of Cumberland and Strathearn, son of Frederick, Prince of Wales

 Henry had eight siblings:

-Prince Henry by Jean-Étienne Liotard, 1754; Credit – Wikipedia
+Prince Henry, 1754; Credit – Wikipedia

 In 1768, Henry entered the Royal Navy as a midshipman and was initially sent to Corsica in HMS Venus.
 Although Henry was forbidden from assuming any command, he was named a Rear Admiral in 1769, a Vice Admiral in 1779, an Admiral in 1778, and Admiral of the White in 1782.
 In 1775, Henry founded the Cumberland Fleet, which would later become the Royal Thames Yacht Club, the oldest continuously operating yacht club in the world.
-He was also instrumental in the development of Brighton as a popular seaside resort.
+He was also instrumental in Brighton‘s development as a popular seaside resort.

 Henry further annoyed his brother King George III when, on October 2, 1771, he married Anne Horton, daughter of Simon Luttrell, 1st Earl of Carhampton, and the widow of Christopher Horton of Catton Hall.
 King George III did not approve of the marriage as Anne was a commoner and previously married.
 This marriage led to the passing of the Royal Marriages Act in 1772.
-The act stipulated that no descendant of King George II under the age of 25, with the exception of descendants of princesses who married into foreign families, could marry without obtaining the consent of the sovereign.
+The act stipulated that no descendant of King George II under the age of 25, with the exception of descendants of princesses who married into foreign families, could marry without obtaining the sovereign’s consent.
 Over the age of 25, those wishing to marry without obtaining consent needed to inform the Privy Council of their intention.
 They would then be free to marry in a year if no objection had been raised by Parliament.
 The Royal Marriages Act was repealed on March 26, 2015, as a result of the 2011 Perth Agreement.
 The Royal Marriages Act’s provisions were replaced by less limited restrictions that apply only to the first six people in the line of succession to the British throne.

 However, King George III did not know that his brother William Henry, Duke of Gloucester and Edinburgh had secretly married Maria Waldegrave, Countess Waldegrave, née Walpole in 1766.
 For six years, King George III believed that his brother William Henry was a bachelor and that Maria was his mistress.
 In September 1772, five months after the Royal Marriages Act was passed, William Henry found out Maria was pregnant and confessed to his brother that he was married.
 King George III was quite upset not only by the marriage but also by William Henry’s deception.
 The King appointed a committee consisting of Frederick Cornwallis, Archbishop of Canterbury, Richard Terrick, Bishop of London, and Henry Bathurst, 2nd Earl Bathurst, Lord High Chancellor to investigate the validity of the marriage.
 Because the provisions of the Royal Marriages Act could not be applied retroactively, William Henry and Maria’s marriage was considered valid.
 Their children were styled His/Her Highness Prince/Princess and used the territorial designation of Gloucester as great-grandchildren in the male line of King George II.
 However, due to the anger of King George III, Maria, now Duchess of Gloucester, was never received at court.